PHIL 1201 Ethics of Life and Death | UNB

 Philosophy PHIL 1201 Three (3) credit hours

-This course helps students become familiar with the nature of moral philosophy, some challenges to morality, some of the most influential moral theories, and some contemporary moral issues concerning life and death — abortion, euthanasia, terrorism, and animal rights.
-The course aims at removing common confusion about those issues and reaching reasonable conclusions about them.
+This course helps students become familiar with the nature of moral philosophy, some challenges to morality, some of the most influential moral theories, and some contemporary moral issues concerning life and death — abortion, euthanasia, political violence, animal rights, and world hunger.
+The course aims at removing common confusions about those issues and reaching reasonable conclusions about them.

 Instructor: Dr. Ahmad Rahmanian (please contact the instructor if you need an up-to-date syllabus)